camdenreslink/code.camdenreslink.com/content/dev/fun-tricks-with-mono-cecil-in-fsharp/index.md

     |> Seq.filter predicate
 {{< /highlight-custom >}}

 Now we can rewrite our previous module using this new helper function.
+Now, `FindAllTypesImplementingInterface` has an inner function `findMatchingInterfaces`.
+This inner function acts as the predicate for our helper function.
 I think it's much cleaner this way:
 {{< highlight-custom language="fsharp" header-text="AssemblyQueries.fs" >}}
 module AssemblyQueries